- En Español

 - For Members

-Oats are one of the most beloved whole grains – in fact, when we surveyed American consumers in 2018, oats were the second most popular whole grain after whole wheat, and oatmeal was the nearly the most popular whole grain food, coming in second only to whole grain bread.
+Oats are one of the most beloved whole grains – in fact, when we surveyed American consumers in 2018, oats were the second most popular whole grain after whole wheat, and oatmeal was nearly the most popular whole grain food, coming in second only to whole grain bread.
 Despite this – or perhaps because of it – we get lots of questions from consumers who want to understand the diﬀerences between steel-cut, old-fashioned, and instant oats.

 Consider this your FAQ guide to all things oaty: